Kaile, Keeble & Kuntz at the Etcetera Theatre

 The show is full of similarly distasteful and somewhat surreal situations.
 Mock-adverts for placenta spaghetti sauce and a rom-com titled Incest are illustrative of the writers’ attempts to be edgy and offensive.
 It was, however, left to guest comic (and Roger Kuntz’s replacement for the night) Miranda Dawe to strike at the funny bones of the audience, drawing forth gasps and raucous laughter when she described her career as being “as dead as that guy from Glee”.
 The rest of the time, the audience needed some encouragement to laugh at the right moments.

 Overall the show lacked snap and frequently seemed baggy, due to the comedic timings being slightly off.
 Whilst it wasn’t the most original show on the circuit, it certainly wasn’t the worst.
 In amongst the Nazi Germany and homoerotic jokes were glimmers of potential that deserve to be nurtured and supported.
 With a little pruning Kaile, Keeble & Kuntz could one day be a really great show.

-Kaile, Keeble & Kuntz is on at the Etcetera Theatre from 28th until 30th July as part of Camden Fringe 2014, for further information or to book visit here.
+Kaile, Keeble & Kuntz is at the Etcetera Theatre from 28th – 30th July 2014 as part of Camden Fringe 2014.
+For further information or to book visit the festival’s website here.